tystan/deltacomp/README.md

 The functions in the `deltacomp` package produce predictions (with confidence intervals) for relative increases and decreases in the compositional parts.

-The development of the package was initiated by Ty Stanford and Dorothea Dumuid in 2018 and but is still under development.
-Major changes and corrections are expected to be made in 2021.
+The development of the package was initiated by Ty Stanford and Dorothea Dumuid in 2018 and is still under development.
+Changes and corrections are expected to be made during 2021.

 ## Installing `deltacomp`